toddllm/klaviyo-reporting-poc/docs/NARROW_SCOPE_POC_PR_PLAN.md

 4. Reviewer: Validate that comments clearly explain field requirements

 **Merge when these checkboxes are green:**
-- [ ] All validation steps passed
+- [x] All validation steps passed
-- [ ] JSON is valid and well-formatted
+- [x] JSON is valid and well-formatted
-- [ ] Visualization config aligns with mock dataset
+- [x] Visualization config aligns with mock dataset
-- [ ] Comments are clear and helpful
+- [x] Comments are clear and helpful

+**Evidence:**
+- PR merged on May 6, 2025
+- JSON is valid and well-formatted with comprehensive comments
+- Configuration includes line chart for open rate over time and bar chart for click rate by campaign
+- Implementation includes detailed field requirements and implementation notes

 ---